sepehrmn/sepehrmn/README.md

 ## Expertise

 I use Python and its ecosystem daily but you can find the full list of technologies I use below.
-Currently working on adding Rust and improving my serverless deployment expertise with Azure and a bit of AWS.
+I use C/C++ for deployment when performance is needed but I'm currently working on using Rust instead.
+Actively improving my serverless developer expertise with Azure and a bit of AWS.

 <table>
 <tbody>